Gene Mutation Key To Ecuador Group's Health

 The mutation affects the way the body uses growth hormone.
 It causes a condition called Laron syndrome.

-People with the syndrome are typically less than four feet tall, but they are protected from cancer and diabetes, according to a study in Science Translational Medicine.
+People with the syndrome are typically under 4 feet tall, but they are protected from cancer and diabetes, according to a study in Science Translational Medicine.

 The study is the result of a scientific journey that started more than 15 years ago in a lab in Los Angeles.

-A graduate student named Valter Longo was studying yeast cells, hoping to learn something that might help humans live longer, healthier lives.
+Graduate student Valter Longo was studying yeast cells, hoping to learn something that might help humans live longer, healthier lives.

 Longo's research led him first to a particular type of genetic mutation and ultimately to the mountains of southern Ecuador to study people with Laron syndrome.